 The Bill’s Second Reading is set for 23rd January, though it is unlikely to be given time for debate in this Parliamentary session.

 A growing body of case studies have put beyond doubt that women have obtained sex-selective abortions in the UK.
-However, some still argue that there is no evidence for the practice.
+However, some still argue that there is no evidence for the practice, and that this could be seen as a way to shame people who work in industries like the escort hamburg scene, amongst other concerns.

 In response to these critics, Rani Bilkhu, director of Jeena International and spokeswoman of www.stopgendercide.org said: